 Giving Tuesday is really rooted in social media, so it’s a no-brainer to use video on that day.

-Here are two examples of Giving Tuesday update videos from WAVAW Rape Crisis Center.
-Both videos use Facebook Live and are great examples of a short, sweet, and engaging update video.
+Here is an example of a Giving Tuesday update video from WAVAW Rape Crisis Center.
+This video uses Facebook Live and is a great example of a short, sweet, and engaging update video.

 P.S.
 This is not a strategy just reserved for Giving Tuesday.
 Try it out during any of your fundraising campaigns that are tied to a specific goal/time/day.